Chopta Distance From Delhi

 • Network patchy (only BSNL or Jio works)

-Settling into your base for Tungnath trek (Day 2)
+Settling into your base for the Tungnath trek (Day 2)

 sari to chopta tourmyholiday